Don Barclay (actor): Retirement

+Ernest Murphy, wrote “Do you remember Don Barclay the comic?
+He called me the other day - he now owns a couple of Motels in Scottsdale, Arizona, so he's doing alright for himself, only trouble is, he suffers a great deal with arthritis poor guy.”

-In 1970, Barclay retired and bought a home in the Desert Park Estates neighborhood of Palm Springs, California, where he died.
+By 1970, Barclay had retired and bought a home in the Desert Park Estates neighborhood of Palm Springs, California, where he died.

 Selected filmography

 Sketch by Barclay of film director Arthur Hotaling "explaining the gentle art of throwing a custard pie."